JohnMellaley/unicorn_attractor/README.md

 * Reset Password
     - Password Reset Form with email
-    - Email sent with link to reset users password.
+    - Email sent with link to reset user's password.
     - Page that allows you change your password.
     - Message to tell you to log in when complete

 * Home page
-    -  The home page has inforation about the company.
-Who we are and what we do as well as a two tables with some statistics for both Features and bugs
+    -  The home page has information about the company, who we are and what we do as well as a two tables with some statistics for both Features and bugs

 * Statistics
     - This page contains 5 graphs.